dataiku-research/mealy/doc/introduction.rst

 * *Correct predictions*: number of samples the primary model predicts correctly
 * *Wrong predictions*: number of samples the primary model predicts wrongly
 * *Local error*: the ratio `Wrong / (Wrong + Correct)`.
 This is equivalent to the purity of a leaf node of class Wrong prediction.
-* *Global error*: the ratio between the number of errors in this node vs the number of total errors
+* *Fraction of total error*: the ratio between the number of errors in this node vs the number of total errors